 |The South African monastery|

-The brother traveled for across the U.S. for three years before returning to South Africa.
+The brother traveled across the U.S. for three years before returning to South Africa.
 Soon, three more brothers were sent to replace him in 1899 and they rented an apartment in Detroit.
-These brothers traveled the country, speaked at parishes, raised funds to support African missions, and distributed their own magazine which was printed in Europe.
+These brothers traveled the country, spoke at parishes, raised funds to support African missions, and distributed their own magazine which was printed in Europe.

 The active life of missionaries was not compatible with the strict Trappist rule, so the Apostolic See separated the congregation from the Trappist Order in a decree on February 2, 1909.
 The community then became known as the Congregation of the Missionaries of Mariannhill (CMM).
 Fr.
 Pfanner died less than a later on May 24, 1909, and was later declared a Servant of God.